-Students will learn to work productively in diverse teams as they collect accurate, complete and objective measurements of plants in North Central Washington ecosystems.
+Learn to work productively in diverse teams to collect accurate, complete and objective measurements of plants in North Central Washington ecosystems.
 The focus is on application and discussion of survey methods used by natural resource agencies and organizations in the region.
-Prerequisite: NATR 113, or similar.
+Prerequisite: NATR 113 or similar.

 NATR 116 3 credits

 Field Survey: North Central Washington Animals

 Learn to work productively in diverse teams as they collect accurate, complete, and objective measurements of animals in North Central Washington ecosystems.
 The focus is on application and discussion of survey methods used by natural resource agencies and organizations in the region.
 Prerequisite: NATR 114 or similar.

 NATR 150 5 credits

 Introduction to Geospatial Analysis

 Introduction to geographic information systems (GIS) using ArcView GIS software.
 Includes database construction and techniques for spatial data manipulation, analysis and display.
 Gain basic experience with reading maps and finding locations in the real world and using Global Positioning Systems (GPS).
 Prerequisites: MATH 097 or MATH 093 or equivalent; BCT 105 or experience using spreadsheet, database and word processing software.

 Natural Resource Portfolio and Final Project